Mitzi Gaynor: Later career

 Following her film work, Gaynor performed in other media.
-She appeared between two sets by The Beatles when they made their second appearance on The Ed Sullivan Show on February 16, 1964.
-She performed for a nine-minute segment from the stage of the Deauville Hotel, in Miami Beach, separated by one commercial break.
+She appeared between two sets by the Beatles when they made their second appearance on The Ed Sullivan Show on February 16, 1964.
+She has recounted the irony of band members, already famous for their distinctive “mop-tops”, borrowing her hair dryer behind the scenes.
+Afterward, she had dinner with them and they asked for her autograph.
+Gaynor performed for a nine-minute segment from the stage of the Deauville Hotel in Miami Beach, separated by one commercial break.
 She sang "Too Darn Hot" and a blues medley.
 At the 1967 Academy Awards ceremony, she sang the theme from the film Georgy Girl.
 Gaynor later added the number to her concert repertoire.
-Through the 1960s and 1970s, she starred in nine television specials that garnered 16 Emmy nominations.
+Through the 1960s and 1970s, she starred in nine television specials, which garnered 16 Emmy nominations.

-During her nightclub years, Gaynor developed and rehearsed her routines at The Cave, a club in Vancouver.
+During her nightclub years, Gaynor developed and rehearsed her routines at The Cave, a club in Vancouver, British Columbia, Canada.
 She became fond of the city and frequently made guest appearances on local television for interviews.
 "Mitzi's back in town" became an annual slogan when Gaynor would come to the city for a number of weeks each year to develop her Las Vegas routines.

 Gaynor recorded two albums for the Verve Records label, one called Mitzi and the second called Mitzi Gaynor Sings the Lyrics of Ira Gershwin.
-She is thought to have earned more from the record royalties on the South Pacific soundtrack album than her salary for the movie.
 She also recorded the title song from her film Happy Anniversary for the Top Rank label.
 For several decades, Gaynor appeared regularly in Las Vegas and at nightclub and concert venues throughout the United States and Canada.

-During the 1990s, Gaynor became a featured columnist for the newsmagazine The Hollywood Reporter.
+During the 1990s, Gaynor became a featured columnist for The Hollywood Reporter.

-On December 4, 2006, Jack Bean, Gaynor's husband of 52 years, died of pneumonia in the couple's Beverly Hills home, aged 84.
-A producer and personal manager, Bean guided Gaynor's career.
+On December 4, 2006, Jack Bean, Gaynor's husband of 52 years, died of pneumonia in the couple's home.
+He was 84.

 On July 30, 2008, Gaynor – along with Kenny Ortega, Elizabeth Berkley, Shirley MacLaine, and the cast members from High School Musical, So You Think You Can Dance, Dancing with the Stars, and other performers – appeared on the Academy of Television Arts and Sciences TV Moves Live, a celebration of 60 years of dance on television.
 Gaynor appeared performing the final few bars of "Poor Papa", a song-and-dance number from her 1969 TV special, Mitzi's 2nd Special.
 Four months later, on November 18, 2008, City Lights Pictures released Mitzi Gaynor Razzle Dazzle: The Special Years, a documentary celebrating Gaynor's annual television specials of the 1960s and 1970s.
 The film, which was broadcast on public television and released on DVD, includes moments from the original specials (digitally remastered in 5.1 stereo) along with newly taped interviews with Gaynor colleagues, friends, and admirers, including Bob Mackie, Carl Reiner, Kristin Chenoweth, Rex Reed, Tony Charmoli, Alton Ruff, Randy Doney, and Kelli O'Hara.
-Gaynor's one-woman show, Razzle Dazzle: My Life Behind the Sequins, toured the United States and Vancouver from 2009 thru 2014, including a two-week engagement in New York City.
+Gaynor's one-woman show Razzle Dazzle: My Life Behind the Sequins toured the United States and Vancouver from 2009 through 2014, including a two-week engagement in New York City.